Motorola: from 68000 to 68040

 The 68030 was used in computers of the Apple Macintosh II series, Commodore Amiga 3000, Atari TT, Atari Falcon and some others.

 With the 68040 Motorola once again tried to outperform Intel, this processor appeared a year later after the 80486.
 However the 68040's set of useful qualities was never able to surpass the 80486's.
 In fact Motorola having a more overloaded system of instructions was not able to support it, and in a sense has disappeared from the race.
 In the 68040 only a very truncated coprocessor could be placed to work with real numbers, and the chip itself was heated significantly more than the 80486.
+According to the results on lowendmac.com/benchmarks, the 68040 only about 2.1 times faster than the 68030 which means that the 68040 is slightly slower than the 80486 at the same frequency.
 The 68040 almost did not find applications in popular computers.
 Some noticeable use was found only by its cheaper version the 68LC040 which does not have a built-in coprocessor.
 However the first versions of this chip had a serious hardware defect which did not allow using even the software emulation of the coprocessor!

 Motorola always had problems with mathematical coprocessors.
 As was mentioned above Motorola never released such a coprocessor for the 68000/68010, while Intel had released its very successful 8087 since 1980.
 To get a significant performance boost the code for the 68882 needs to be compiled differently than for the 68881.